 Per CDC and State of Ohio guidance, masks and social distancing do not need to be practiced.
 Attendees are free to wear a mask and continue to social distance from other participants.
 Anyone not fully vaccinated is encouraged to wear a mask.

 The worship hall will be set up in two sections.
 The section closest to the stage will be for individuals/groups that are comfortable sitting closer to each other.
 The back of the room will be for individuals/groups that would like to continue practicing social distancing.
 Feel free to block seats to provide extra space around you/your group.

 Seminar rooms will be set up slightly less than full capacity.
 To practice social distancing, feel free to block several chairs with an article of clothing or other marker.

 Meal functions will follow the guidelines set forth by local, state, federal officials and agencies, the CDC and support and recommendations from Spectra and industry organizations.
 These guidelines allow for banquet seating of up to ten chairs per table.
-Meals will either be plated meals served by catering staff or buffet meals served by catering staff.
+Meals will be buffet style.